-Cockroach baits are essentially poisonous bait traps you set to kill the mother cockroaches and eradicate their egg nests.
+Cockroach baits are poisonous bait traps you set to kill the mother cockroaches and eradicate their egg nests.
 They’ll be enticed by the smell and taste of the bait and take it back to their nets.
 Once they start ingesting the food attachment, they’ll crawl away to die.
 When used correctly, baits can kill off cockroaches within one to three days of application.

 Cockroach baits contain ingredients that may be harmful to children or pets, so be sure to keep them out of their reach.
 You can place the bait under the sink or in the corner of a cabinet.
-Other targeted areas include behind dishwashers, refrigerators, and stoves, and other common trouble spots.
+Other targeted areas include behind dishwashers, refrigerators, stoves, and other common trouble spots.

 Use an Insect Growth Regulator

-These types of insecticides will disrupt the growth and reproduction of the female cockroaches.
+These types of insecticides will disrupt the growth and reproduction of female cockroaches.
 Insect growth regulators help prevent the production of eggs in the first place and allow you to get rid of the adults with regular insecticides.
 A can of regular insecticide is enough to kill them for good.
 Insect growth regulators may also cause cockroach eggs to abort.

 Try Boric Acid

 Boric acid is one of the most effective ways to get rid of cockroaches.
 You can easily prepare the solution by mixing three teaspoons of boric acid with three teaspoons of sugar.
 Make a dough by adding about three teaspoons of water but ensure it is not runny.